Skip to content

 1. Research the Property: Understand the lease length, ground rent, and service charges before making an offer.

-2. Hire a Solicitor: A solicitor experienced in leasehold properties will help you navigate the legalities and paperwork.
+2. Instruct a Solicitor: It’s advisable to seek advice from a solicitor experienced in leasehold properties to help with the legalities and paperwork.

 3. Get a Survey: Ensure the property is in good condition and that there are no hidden issues.